-J1 Degrees conferred between July 1, 2019 and June 30, 2020

-For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
+Degrees conferred between July 1, 2021 and June 30, 2022 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
 Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
 If you prefer, you can compute the percentages using 1st majors only.

-Category Diploma/Certificates Associate Bachelor's CIP 2020 Categories to Include
+Category Diploma/Certificates Associate Bachelor's CIP 2021 Categories to Include

 Agriculture 01

 Natural resources and conservation 03

 Architecture 04

 Area, ethnic, and gender studies 05

 Communication/journalism 09

 Communication technologies 10

-Computer and information sciences 1.28% 6.76% 11
+Computer and information sciences 2.5% 11

 Personal and culinary services 12

 Education 13

 Engineering 14

-Engineering technologies 1.28% 0.97% 15
+Engineering technologies 0.7% 0.7% 15

 Foreign languages, literatures, and linguistics 16

 Family and consumer sciences 19

 Law/legal studies 22

 English 23

-Liberal arts/general studies 26.92% 55.07% 24
+Liberal arts/general studies 1.8% 26.3% 24

 Library science 25

 Biological/life sciences 26

 Mathematics and statistics 27

 Military science and military technologies 28 & 29

 Interdisciplinary studies 30

-Parks and recreation 1 31
+Parks and recreation 31

-Philosophy and religious studies 1 38
+Philosophy and religious studies 38

 Theology and religious vocations 39

 Physical sciences 40

 Science technologies 41

 Psychology 42

-Homeland Security, law enforcement, firefighting, 1 43
+Homeland Security, law enforcement, firefighting, 43

-and protective services

 Public administration and social services 44

 Social sciences 45

 Construction trades 46

 Mechanic and repair technologies 47

-Precision production 33.33% 0.97% 48
+Precision production 15.4% 4.6% 48

 Transportation and materials moving 49

-Visual and performing arts † 50
+Visual and performing arts 1 50

-Health professions and related programs 37.18% 27.05% 51
+Health professions and related programs 10.2% 34.0% 51

-Business/marketing 0.00% 9.18% 52
+Business/marketing 3.9% 52

 History İ 54

 Other

-TOTAL (should = 100%) 100.00% 100.00% 0.00%
+TOTAL (should = 100%) 28.07% 71.93% 0.00%